roshanlc/roshanlc.github.io/content/projects/khabar-haru/index.md

 > Khabar means `News` in Nepali.

-It is a basic news agggregator that scrapes from Nepali news portals and serves them via a HTTP webserver.
-It scrapes the news sites in a regular interval and stores them internally.
+It is a news agggregator that scrapes from Nepali news portals and serves them via a HTTP webserver.
+It scrapes the news sites in an hourly interval and stores them internally.

 ### Stack

 - Go
+- Go Templating

 ### Features

 - Supports Ekantipur, BBC Nepali news and The Kathmandu Post
 - Shows Daily Petroleum Prices

-### To-Do

-- [ ] Daily gold and silver prices
-- [ ] Daily currency exchange rates
-- [ ] Better responsive layout
-- [ ] More news sites
+- Easily Deployable (single binary)